JFDou/JFDFunctions/README.md

      - if pct_include=F, then only first two slots for above/below threshold are used

 # qq_plot:
-function to make qq-plot from limma topTable results of epigenome-wide association results
+function to make qq-plot from summary of epigenome-wide association results

 - Inputs:
   - sshits: dataframe of results summary of EWAS